gitbito/CLI/README.md

 # Bito CLI
 Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.

 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
-Please write us at founders@bito.co or support@bito.co.
+Please write us at founders@bito.ai or support@bito.ai.

 #### Prerequisites
 Terminal